LR 170X Leadership Dynamics - 3 Hours

 LR 378X Servant Leadership - 3 Hours

 This course is designed to move the student from theory to practice as it relates to being a Servant Leader (SL).
 Emphasis will be given to the strategic and tactical aspects of Servant Leadership with a pervasive focus given to evidencing a SL ethic.
 Servant Leader domains covered include: valuing people, developing people, displaying oneself authentically, building community, providing and sharing leadership.
-Prerequisite: LR 170X/BUS 170X/PSY 170X, PSY 220, and permission of instructor.
+Prerequisite: LR 170X or LR 174/174 or PSY 140.
 Offered fall semester for Deerfield traditional undergraduate.
-Cross-listed with BUS 378X, PSY 378X.
+Cross-listed with PSY 378X.
 Delivery mode: Deerfield traditional undergraduate.

 LR 420 Practicum in Advanced Leadership - 1 Hour